Actress AnnaLynne McCord Says She Self-Harmed And Was Suicidal After Rape

 A post shared by AnnaLynne McCord (@theannalynnemccord) on

-AnnaLynne McCord first went public with her story in 2014, but not before she portrayed a rape victim during her stint as Naomi on 90210.
+AnnaLynn McCord first went public with her story in 2014, but not before she portrayed a rape victim during her stint as Naomi on 90210.
 AnnaLynne claims that she didn’t ponder on the connection between the show’s story-line and her own history at the time; rather, she agreed to the arc because she felt it was a “very important issue.”

 After her sexual assault, AnnaLynne largely devoted her spare time to engaging in charity work, particularly charity work involving rape and sex trade survivors.